conr2286/PocketFT8Xcvr/README.md

 * The V2.00 boards support the Adafruit Ultimate GPS Breakout board.
 The firmware supports using the PPS digital interrupt signal to determine when the GPS acquires a fix; however, the V2.00 PCB requires a patch wire to connect the PPS pin to Teensy Digital Pin 2, and the GPS connector has the PPS pin in an awkward location for a ribbon cable.
 This will hopefull be fixed in the V3.00 hardware.
 The patch is easy to solder and I recommend it.

 # Boards and Parts Availability
 Pocket FT8 Revisited is not a kit.
-If you seek a kit-like experience, check-out QRP Labs, the uSDX follow-ons, or the DX FT8 kit as Pocket FT8 construction demands some engineering skills and tools including KiCAD, the Arduino IDE, and Visual Studio Code with PlatformIO extensions.
+If you seek a kit-like experience, check-out QRP Labs, the uSDX follow-ons, or the DX FT8 kit as Pocket FT8 construction requires some engineering skills and tools including KiCAD, the Arduino IDE, and Visual Studio Code with PlatformIO extensions.
 This project is more about tinkering than operating.
 That said, sometimes I have spare boards for one version or another.

 # Building the Firmware
 1. Install Arduino 2.X IDE